Ashok-0003/repo-3/Overview/Process/Branching-Strategy-and-Policies.md

 1. For the web-apps repository, create a branch from the last production deployment commit/Tag/Branch.
 Name it as Hotfix/web-apps-rfs-<DDMMMYYYY>
 2. Merge all the files(changes) that are for the hotfix into this branch.
 a.
-Update the minor package version of all the libraries to next minor version e.g. 1.0.0 should be updated to 1.1.0
+Update the package version of all the libraries to next minor version e.g. 1.0.0 should be updated to 1.1.0
 3. Build the CI pipeline (from the branch) to verify the merging is proper.
 4. Change the file get-publishchange-queue.ps1 under /pipeline/build/templates as below:
 ![image.png](/.attachments/image-61c86fb3-7ef6-4cff-adb5-65439a6f65a5.png)